Hiking & Biking Trails in Carmel

-The trail system in Carmel is perfect for all ages.
-Grab the backpack, fill the water bottles and toss in some snacks for a quick trek.
-Pack a full on picnic and a change of clothes if you intend on staying all day and taking advantage of the many water access points that provide ample areas to creek stomp.
-The parks and trails in Carmel are beautiful in every season.
-No matter which route or when you choose to go, get outside and breathe the fresh air.
+The trail system in Carmel is perfect for all ages and can be used for biking or hiking.
+So grab the backpack, fill the water bottles, and toss in some snacks for a quick trek.
+Pack a picnic and a change of clothes if you intend on staying all day and taking advantage of the many water access points that provide ample areas to creek stomp.
+The trails and parks in Carmel are beautiful in every season.
+No matter which route or when you choose to go, get outside and breathe in the fresh air.
 Let us follow along on your journey and use #PLAYIndy in your posts.

-If you are looking for rugged or paved trails for hiking, strolling, or biking the trails in Carmel, I have you covered.
-They have short options and long distanced options that connect more than one trail.
+In addition to Carmel bike trails, there are numerous hiking trails and serene paths throughout Carmel.
+If you are looking for paved trails for hiking, strolling, or biking in Carmel, I have you covered.
+There are short options and long-distance options that connect more than one trail.
 Visitors young and old will enjoy the breathtaking views along creeks and rivers and acres upon acres of natural greenspace.
-Plan a visit to our favorite trails today!

 Monon Greenway